zodern/meteor-up/docs/docs.md

 ### Verifying Deployment: FAILED

 If you do not see `=> Starting meteor app on port` in the logs, your app did not have enough time to start.
 Try increase `meteor.deployCheckWaitTime`.
+This only applies if `Prepare Bundle` is disabled.

 If you do see it in your logs, make sure your `ROOT_URL` starts with https or http, depending on if you are using SSL or not.
 If that did not fix it, create a new issue with your config and output from `mup deploy --verbose`.